lightstep/lightstep-benchmarks/docs/ci.md

 # CI

-lightstep-benchmarks tests the [LightStep Python Tracer](https://github.com/lightstep/lightstep-tracer-python) and the [LightStep Python / C++ Tracer](https://github.com/lightstep/lightstep-tracer-cpp) in two ways:
+LightStep Benchmarks tests the [Python Tracer](https://github.com/lightstep/lightstep-tracer-python) and the [Python Streaming Tracer](https://github.com/lightstep/lightstep-tracer-cpp) in two ways:

 1. Regression tests are run automatically on CircleCI each time code is pushed.
-2. Performance graphs can be generated on CircleCI if you manually approve the jobs to run.
-More info on that [here](https://circleci.com/docs/2.0/workflows/#holding-a-workflow-for-a-manual-approval).
+2. Performance graphs can be generated on CircleCI if you manually approve the jobs to run (more info on how to approve a job [here](https://circleci.com/docs/2.0/workflows/#holding-a-workflow-for-a-manual-approval)).

+LightStep Benchmarks is currently integrated into the legacy Python Tracer and Streaming Python Tracer's CI pipelines.

 ## Performance Graphs

 Performance graphs are fairly expensive to generate, and don't have a simple pass / fail mechanism.
 For these reasons they aren't generated each time code is pushed automatically.
 They are only generated when the job "approve_make_graphs" is manually approved in CircleCI.
+We'll now explain each performance graph which can be generated in detail:

 ### Unreliable Satellite Graphs

-These graphs display information about how the tracer's memory footprint is impacted when satellites disconnecting and reconnecting from tracers.
-Four distinct test are run during which tracers report fifty spans per second for ninety seconds.
+These graphs display information about how a traced client program's memory footprint is impacted by Satellites disconnecting and reconnecting from tracers.
+The raw data from these tests are saved as CI artifacts.
+Four distinct tests are run during which tracers report fifty spans per second for 180 seconds.
 Results are displayed in four distinct graphs:

 - **NoOp Test**: Memory use of the NoOp tracer is plotted.
-- **LightStep Tracer Test**: Memory use of the LightStep tracer is plotted.
+- **LightStep Tracer Test**: Memory use of a LightStep tracer is plotted.
-- **Satellite Disconnect Test**: Memory use of the LightStep tracer is plotted.
-All mock satellites are shutdown 30 seconds into the test, indicated by a red line in the plot.
+- **Satellite Disconnect Test**: Memory use of a LightStep tracer is plotted.
+All mock Satellites are shutdown 30 seconds into the test, indicated by a red line in the plot.
-- **Satellite Reconnect Test**: Memory use of the LightStep tracer is plotted.
-All mock satellites are shutdown 30 seconds into the test, then started again 60 seconds into the test.
+- **Satellite Reconnect Test**: Memory use of a LightStep tracer is plotted.
+All mock Satellites are shutdown at the red line 30 seconds into the test, then started at the green line 120 seconds into the test.

 ![Unreliable Satellite Graphs](./python_satellite_disconnect.png "Unreliable Satellite Graphs")

 ### Memory Graph

-This graph provides insight into how the tracer's memory footprint grows over time when spans are sent at different rates.
+This graph provides insight into how a traced client program's memory footprint grows over time when spans are sent at different rates.
 Memory footprint is plotted over a fifty second test.
 Trials are run for 100, 500, 1000, and 2000 spans per second.
+The raw data from these tests are saved as CI artifacts.

 ![Memory Graph](./python_runtime_vs_memory.png "Memory Graph")

 ### CPU Graphs

-These graphs provide insight into how the much CPU the LightStep tracer library uses under different conditions (varying spans per second).
-The different span rates, a baseline CPU usage is determined by using a NoOp tracer.
-A similar measurement is made using a LightStep tracer.
-The difference in CPU usage between the NoOp tracer and the LightStep tracer is the CPU usage of the LightStep tracer.
+These graphs provide insight into how the much CPU a LightStep tracer library uses under different conditions (varying spans per second).
+The raw data from these tests are saved as CI artifacts.
+For each a variety of span rates a baseline CPU usage is calculated by using a NoOp traced client program.
+A similar measurement is then made using a LightStep traced client program.
+The difference in CPU usage between the NoOp traced client and the LightStep traced client is equal to the CPU usage of the LightStep tracer.

 ![CPU Usage Graph](./python_sps_vs_cpu.png "CPU Usage Graph")

 ### Dropped Graph

 At some point, tracers will not be able to send all of the spans generated by instrumented code and will be forced to drop spans.
-This graphs displays the results of tests where the LightStep tracer was forced to send increasingly more spans to determine at what point spans are dropped.
+This graphs displays the results of a test where a LightStep tracer was forced to send increasingly more spans to determine whether spans are dropped.

 ![Dropped Spans Graph](./python_sps_vs_dropped.png)

 ## Regression Tests

-Regression tests are automatically run on the python and python cpp tracers each time code is pushed.
-The tests check the following:
+Regression tests are automatically run on the legacy Python and Streaming Python tracers each time code is pushed.
+The tests make sure that:

-- Running a tracer for 100s (emitting 500 spans per second) shouldn't use more than twice as much memory as running a tracer for 5s.
+- Running a tracer for 100s (emitting 500 spans per second) doesn't use more than twice as much memory as running a tracer for 5s.
-- The tracer shouldn't drop any spans if we're just sending 300 spans per second.
+- The tracer doesn't drop any spans if instrumented code is only generating 300 spans per second.
-- A test program which generates 500 spans per second is calibrated to run at 70% CPU using a NoOp tracer.
-The same program shouldn't exceed 80% cpu usage when a LightStep tracer is used.
+- A test program generating 500 spans per second calibrated to run at 70% CPU using a NoOp tracer doesn't exceed 80% cpu usage when a LightStep tracer is used.
-- The LightStep tracer should be able to send 3000 spans per second before the tracer (not the whole program) consumes 10% CPU.
+- The LightStep tracer is able to send 3000 spans per second before the tracer (not the whole program) consumes 10% CPU.

 You can also run the regression tests manually from the command-line.
-First, make sure that you have setup the development environment (see this section).
+First, make sure that you have setup the development environment (see the section in the README).
 To test the pure python tracer: `pytest --client_name python regression_tests.py`.
-To test the cpp python tracer: `pytest --client_name python regression_tests.py`.
+To test the cpp python tracer: `pytest --client_name python-cpp regression_tests.py`.